ogelbric/LAB/VCF-CLI/README.md

-# Installing VCF CLI in VMware Lab Platform
+# Installing VCF CLI in VMware Lab Platform (and install of istio (in this case non air gapped)

 The idea is to have a virgin Linux VM to install the VCF cli and the VCF plugins in an airgapped environment.